Samsung/TizenRT/external/protobuf/README.md

 # Build `protobuf`

 `protobuf` takes in specifications for services and messages in a special `proto` file (with file extension `.proto`), and translates these specifications to actual C++ code that can be used by applications.
 For the translation to happen, `protobuf` needs a protocol complier called `protoc` to compile the specification `.proto` file.
-Below are mentioned two appproaches for installing `protoc` in your build environment (host OS):
+Below are mentioned two approaches for installing `protoc` in your build environment (host OS):

 ## Installing `protoc` from source